-Absolutely yes.
-Long distance relationships can strengthen communication skills, deepen emotional connection, and help you find a healthy balance between ‘closeness’ and ‘independence’.
-LDRs set you up for long-term success by bringing up underlying issues that many in-person relationships neglect to deal with.
+When approached correctly, long distance relationships can strengthen communication skills, deepen emotional connection, and help you find a healthy balance between closeness and independence.
+LDRs can set you up for long-term success by bringing up underlying issues that many in-person relationships neglect to deal with.

 Think of it this way – time spent in a long distance relationship is kinda like human years vs. cat years:

 6 months in a long distance relationship can feel like 2 years of deep, focused, relationship work.

 Which doesn’t always come easy.